winglang/winglibs/redis/README.md

 ## `sim`

-When executed in the Wing Simulator, the client is started within a local Docker container.
+When executed in the Wing Simulator, a Redis server is started within a local Docker container.

 ## `tf-aws`